Building Caring Schools K–12 &

 Welcoming Diversity - Building a Caring School Environment Workshop

-This NCBI Workshop consists of a series of incremental, experiential activities where school staff and students begin to understand and appreciate each other’s differences toward changing minds and hearts -
+This NCBI Workshop consists of a series of incremental, experiential activities where school staff and students begin to understand and appreciate each other’s differences toward changing minds and hearts - Take a moment to watch FH_edited1 (Converted).mov>

 - Learn approaches for encouraging respect and teamwork among all staff and students